danielrhunt/python/README.md

 # python
-A place to house all the various Python scripts and programs I've put together.
+A place to house some various Python scripts and programs I've put together while learning the language.
 Much of this was inspired by Charles Severance, and his test "Python for Everybody".
-Some of the files here represent my notes, from the text and elsewhere, and included working examples.
+Some of the files here represent my notes, from the text and elsewhere, and may included working examples.